 - When you file a claim: Michigan has a three-year statute of limitation for most personal injury cases, which means you have three years to file a claim from the date of the accident.

-- The injuries involved: Some health care providers may not initially know the extent of a victim’s injuries or how much treatment is needed to help them recover, and personal injury attorneys need this information to provide an estimate of damages needed to recover.
+- The injuries involved: Some health care providers may not initially know the extent of a victim’s injuries or how much treatment is needed to help them recover, and car accident attorneys need this information to provide an estimate of damages needed to recover.

 - Legal proceedings: If an insurance company doesn’t offer a fair settlement for your accident, your attorney may help you initiate the civil claims process, and if an agreement still isn’t reached, the case may have to go to trial, taking additional time.